 - REACH (Registration, Evaluation and Authorization of CHemicals) evolution compliance (TBC).

-But the Myriade design did not allow to passivate the tank at the end of life.
-Indeed, pressurant gas is trapped upstream a membrane even after propellant drain.
-Therefore, a microperforator will be added on the tubing between the tank and the gaz fill and drain valve.
+But the Myriade design did not allow it to passivate the tank at the end of its life.
+Indeed, pressurant gas is trapped upstream of a membrane even after the propellant drain.
+Therefore, a microperforator will be added to the tubing between the tank and the gas fill and drain valve.
 This microperforator under development in Lacroix (with CNES funding) will be qualified by end of 2016 (Figure 11).

 The REACH issue is still TBC.
-Indeed, hydrazine does not yet belong to forbidden material list but it is on the candidate list.
-It might be inserted in the forbidden list in the coming years which will make difficult or even impossible to use current propulsion system.
-Alternative solutions are under analysis in order to get a full REACH compliance.
+Indeed, hydrazine does not yet belong to the forbidden material list but it is on the candidate list.
+It might be inserted into the forbidden list in the coming years which will make it difficult or even impossible to use the current propulsion system.
+Alternative solutions are under analysis in order to get full REACH compliance.
 We will take the opportunity of these modifications to improve the performances of the propulsion sub-system, in particular for what concerns the total available ΔV.

-Power subsystem upgrade: Here again, the required evolutions are linked with equipment obsolescence and debris risk mitigation, but can be the opportunity to improve the performances of the subsystem.
+Here again, the required evolutions are linked with equipment obsolescence and debris risk mitigation but can be the opportunity to improve the performances of the subsystem.
 An existing ABSL battery with Sony HC cells is no longer available, it is therefore envisaged to use a new battery, still to be selected, which will take benefit from the latest Li-Ion technology improvements.
-Hence, it is expected to get additional power storage capacity within the same mass/volume budgets, allowing to cope with MicroCarb demanding power budget, in particular in cold cases.
+Hence, it is expected to get additional power storage capacity within the same mass/volume budgets, allowing it to cope with MicroCarb demanding power budget, in particular in cold cases.

-The last evolution on power subsystem is the modification of the PCDU (Power Conditioning and Distribution Unit) that will have to be modified to allow for electrical passivation at end of life.
-This modification is required by the French Space Operations Act to avoid battery recharging (along with explosion risks) after satellite switch off.
-A specific relay will be activated to completely disconnect the battery from solar arrays and thus to forbid any recharging.
+The last evolution of the power subsystem is the modification of the PCDU (Power Conditioning and Distribution Unit) which will have to be modified to allow for electrical passivation at end of life.
+This modification is required by the French Space Operations Act to avoid battery recharging (along with explosion risks) after the satellite switch off.
+A specific relay will be activated to completely disconnect the battery from solar arrays and thus forbid any recharging.
 The solar cells can also be upgraded for the next Myriade missions while keeping the existing PCDU.
 However, CNES intends to use for MicroCarb a solar array in storage that fits the mission needs.

 The external satellite accommodation for MicroCarb is described in Figures 13 and 14.
-All the appendices (brackets, sensors, baffles, antennas and solar array) take most of the space on the platform walls.
-Remaining surfaces for thermal radiators are very limited but fulfill the heat rejection needs.
-The star tracker optical head is positioned on payload module deck in order to reduce thermoelastic distortion between AOCS reference and payload line of sight.
+All the appendices (brackets, sensors, baffles, antennas and solar array) take up most of the space on the platform walls.
+The remaining surfaces for thermal radiators are very limited but fulfil the heat rejection needs.
+The star tracker optical head is positioned on the payload module deck in order to reduce thermoelastic distortion between the AOCS reference and payload line of sight.